Anti-war movement: Possible war against Iran

 Organised opposition to a possible future military attack against Iran by the United States is known to have started during 2005–2006.
 Beginning in early 2005, journalists, activists and academics such as Seymour Hersh, Scott Ritter, Joseph Cirincione and Jorge E. Hirsch began publishing claims that United States' concerns over the alleged threat posed by the possibility that Iran may have a nuclear weapons program might lead the US government to take military action against that country in the future.
 These reports, and the concurrent escalation of tensions between Iran and some Western governments, prompted the formation of grassroots organisations, including Campaign Against Sanctions and Military Intervention in Iran in the US and the United Kingdom, to oppose potential military strikes on Iran.
 Additionally, several individuals, grassroots organisations and international governmental organisations, including the Director-General of the International Atomic Energy Agency, Mohamed ElBaradei, a former United Nations weapons inspector in Iraq, Scott Ritter, Nobel Prize winners including Shirin Ebadi, Mairead Corrigan-Maguire and Betty Williams, Harold Pinter and Jody Williams, Campaign for Nuclear Disarmament, Code Pink, the Non-Aligned Movement of 118 states, and the Arab League, have publicly stated their opposition to a would-be attack on Iran.

 War in Donbass

 Anti-war/Putin demonstrations took place in Moscow "opposing the War in Donbass", i.e., in Eastern Ukraine.

 Saudi Arabian–led intervention in Yemen

 2021 Israel–Palestine crisis

 In May 2021, protests broke out following a flare-up of the Israel–Palestine conflict.
+In the U.S., thousands gathered in at least seven major cities across the country in solidarity with Palestinians.
 The 2021 conflict lasted from 6 May until 21 May when a ceasefire was signed.
+The following day, an estimated 180,000 protestors gathered in Hyde Park, England, in what may have been the largest pro-Palestine demonstration in British history.
+Speeches were made by anti-war campaigners and trade union members including demands that the UK government disinvest and sanction Israel.
+Messages such as "free Palestine" and "stop the war" were displayed on banners and placards and chanted by protesters.
+Despite the ceasefire, protests continued into June, with, for example, protestors in Oakland, California, attempting to block an Israeli cargo ship from entering the Port of Oakland on 4 June.

 2022 Russian invasion of Ukraine

 Beginning in 2022, the anti-war movement was renewed following tensions between Russia and Ukraine.
 Protests escalated on 24 February 2022, after Russia invaded Ukraine.

+Russian President Vladimir Putin introduced prison sentences of up to 15 years for publishing "fake news" about Russian military operations.
+As of December 2022, more than 4,000 people, including Russian opposition politicians and journalists, had been prosecuted under Russia's "fake news" laws for criticizing the war in Ukraine.

+2023 Israel–Gaza war

+Multiple protests against the war took place around the world since the start of the Gaza war, mostly in support of Palestine.